dokinqs/flashcard-app/README.md

 - On the landing page of the website, cards ordered by time added will be listed.

 - A new user can register and a returning user can log in or log out.
+- Or, log in with the demo account.

 - On the home page after login, a personalized page will show the user's liked cards and created cards.